Bicchugatti

-Bicchugatti: Chapter 1 − Dalvayi Dange is a 2020 Indian Kannada language historical-period film directed by Hari Santhosh, produced by Om Sai Krishna under his own banner Om Sai Krishna Productions.
-The film, starring Rajavardan and Hariprriya is an adaptation of novel Bichhugathi Baramanna Nayaka by Dr. B.L Venu's, based on the Palegaras of Chitradurga.
-The film also features Kalyanee Raju Sparsha Rekha and Prabhakar of Bahubali fame in the supporting cast.
-The music for the film is scored by Hamsalekha and Nakul Abhyankar.
-The cinematography is done by Guru Prasanth Raj.
+Bicchugatti: Chapter 1 − Dalvayi Dange is a 2020 Indian Kannada language historical-period film directed by Hari Santhosh and produced by Om Sai Krishna.
+Starring Rajavardan and Hariprriya in the lead roles, the film is based on Bichhugathi Baramanna Nayaka, a novel by Dr. B.L Venu that portrays the lives of Palegaras of Chitradurga.
+The supporting cast includes Kalyanee Raju, Sparsha Rekha, and Kalakeya Prabhakar.
+The music was composed by Hamsalekha and Nakul Abhyankar, while the cinematography was handled by Guru Prasanth Raj.

 The film was released on 28 February 2020.
 It won Karnataka State Film Award for Best Art Direction for the year 2020.